 At our campus, you will have the benefit of access to free printing and photocopying facilities.
 However, you will have to purchase notebooks and other ordinary stationary items.
 You may wish to purchase your own copies of the recommended textbooks, but please note that all textbooks are available to students in electronic editions.

 If you will not be living at home, you will need to pay for accommodation.
-For up-to-date details of Pearson College London’s accommodation partners and estimated rental costs, visit our accommodation pages.
+For accommodation options and estimated rental costs, visit our accommodation pages.
 You will incur transport costs travelling to your classes and to events, such as industry workshops, which may take place elsewhere in central London.
 Details of public transport costs are available from the Transport for London website.
 There may occasionally be an optional opportunity for you to attend an event outside central London for which you would need to pay the transport costs, should you choose to attend.

 Learn about our courses, hear from tutors and chat to inspiring students!
 Join one of our live online or on-demand open days.